camillelamy/explainers/anonymous_iframes.md

 This is a variant of the previous attack, where the user embeds an iframe with private subresources the user is only allowed to access due to their network position.
 For example, resources found on the user private network, or resources personalized based on a user IP address.

 We plan on dealing with the private network case by deploying Private Network Access restrictions.
 During the CORS preflight introduced by [Private Network Access restrictions](https://wicg.github.io/private-network-access/), the servers will be able to check that their resource will be rendered in an anonymous iframe context by checking the Sec-Fetch-COEP header.
-Note that only local-network documents which enable HTTPS could potentially be exposed (because MIX should prevent them from being loaded by a page with COI).
+Note that only local-network documents which enable HTTPS could potentially be exposed (because MIX should prevent HTTP resources from being loaded by a page with COI).
 This isn't a strong mitigation, but will matter for things like common IoT devices.
 The other cases of resources personalized based on IP address are arguably a security footgun already.
 We think that the increased risk there is okay compared to the advantage of not using credentials on more requests overall.

 #### Capture of user input